Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 - **Regulatory and customer expectations demand immediacy** — delays in detection or response can lead to non-compliance, fines, and loss of public trust.

 ### Why was time series decomposition is introduced and its historical values are ingested?
+In general, water sensors generates multivariate time-series data.
+Time series decomposition separates this time series data into trend, seasonality, and residual components.
+One can use this information to understand underlying patterns and behaviors in the data.
 <div align="center">
   <img width = "40%" src="https://github.com/user-attachments/assets/5f2dab38-9227-49a2-8386-53033489cf0d">
 </div>